-While working at F+W Media (from 1998–2010), on one or two rare occasions, I would receive a frustratingly vague query from an unagented author.
+For 12 years, I worked at a mid-size commercial publisher, and on rare occasion, I would receive a frustratingly vague query from an unagented author.
 Such authors would promise to send more information after I signed their non-disclosure agreement (NDA).

 I never agreed.

-First, I couldn’t enter F+W into that kind of agreement without permission from the executive team.
+First, I couldn’t enter my employer into that kind of agreement without permission from the executive team.
 (And they would have laughed me out of their offices.)
-But perhaps more importantly, NDAs have never been part of the traditional book publishing business.
+But perhaps more important, NDAs have never been part of the traditional book publishing business.
 When literary agents submit work, they don’t ask editors or publishers to sign NDAs.
 When literary agents agree to represent their clients, no one signs NDAs.
 Etc.

 So when you encounter the NDA as an editor, agent, or publisher, you know you’re dealing with someone who isn’t familiar with the standards of the industry.
 Of course, it’s true that once you put an idea out into the world, there is the possibility someone else will steal that idea and use it for themselves.
 Ideas can’t be protected under copyright.